You would like to establish an audience for your blog.

 Fans who click the link to your post the second it lands inside their inboxes.

 To put it differently, you would like your readers to feel firmly linked to you – the way people feel in real life.
-A great example of this are these two ladies in a TV interview about Dealdash and their experience as long time customers of the site.
+A great example of this are these two ladies in a TV interview about Dealdash and their experience as long time customers of the site; and also this deal dash reviews by another customer.
+These videos are leveraged by the company to help build trust and a strong connection with their audience.

 But getting that connection on the internet is rough.
 No matter how nicely you compose, a bog creates a specific space involving you as well as your readers.